-With the advent of increasingly virtual workspaces, it’s becoming increasingly important to take advantage of them.
+With the advent of increasingly virtual workspaces, taking advantage of them is becoming increasingly important.
 Team leaders need to know how to establish productive communication with remote colleagues.

 The online meeting space is an essential new work environment.
 As a team leader, you should know how to get everyone to your meeting and make it run as smoothly as possible.